BDC Hamburger Icon

 3. Focus on providing an inviting company culture.

 Your goal is to create a work environment that makes employees feel valued.
-In this scenario, executives are approachable, and workers are empowered to adapt their workstations to their needs (or work outside the office if necessary).
-Creating a happy and productive work culture can help with employee retention, consistent communication, better teamwork and alignment with the company mission.
+In this scenario, executives are approachable and workers are empowered to adapt their workstations to their needs (or work remotely if necessary).
+Creating a happy and productive work culture can help with employee retention, consistent communication, better teamwork, and alignment with the company mission.

 Did you find this content helpful?